Technigo/project-express-api/README.md

 # Project Express API

-This week we started with backend and our first project within the sprint was to create an express API.
+This week we started with backend and our first project was to create an express API.
 This was done by using a json file that I got with help from chatGPT.
 Since I love cats I asked for 55 cat breeds including information on fur length, personality, commonality and more.

 I started out by planning for which endpoints and routes to have and decided to have one filter query parameters and conditionals- if/else statements for all cats and filtered by personality, fur_length, or commonality.
 And then I wanted separate route parameters for breed and ID and used the find method for that.
 I also added error handling to all routes.